tungngbk/JetBrains-JavaBackendDeveloper-Projects/README.md

-# Java Backend Developer Projects from JetBrains
+# Java Backend Projects from JetBrains
 These are projects from Easy level to Challenging level in Java Backend Developer Course on hyperskill.org